BFF FILM & FESTIVAL BLOG

 Films are lasting artistic legacies; what do you want yours to say?

-I gave this answer in an interview a few years ago and the person interviewing me was not impressed but I stand by it: while I respect a cohesiveness in an artists work, I hope that my films, projects I work on or ideas I bring forth are not a monolith.
-Through filmmaking, I want to be able to metabolize my life as it grows with me: as I age, love people, loose people, make mistakes, live with regrets, become a mother etc… Vainly, I do hope that the one uniform thing is that they’re all good, but even that is impossible of the most skilled maker.
-I just hope that what I do and make is seen as my investigation into the life I lead, the ideas I have and the things I love and fear.
+I gave this answer in an interview a few years ago and the person interviewing me was not impressed but I stand by it: while I respect a cohesiveness in an artist’s work, I hope that my films, projects I work on, or ideas I bring forth are not a monolith.
+Through filmmaking, I want to be able to metabolize my life as it grows with me: as I age, love people, lose people, make mistakes, live with regrets, become a mother, etc… Vainly, I do hope that the one uniform thing is that they’re all good, but even that is impossible of the most skilled maker.
+I just hope that what I do and make is seen as my investigation into the life I lead, the ideas I have, and the things I love and fear.
 Though I will admit, I hope they progressively get better.

 How do you approach storytelling in your films?
 What’s your process for developing a script or concept?

 My development of this script was somewhat different from my other films.
-It was the first short I had ever written and so my other screenwriting processes has been long and painstakingly tedious.
-In coming up with the idea for A Plague of Wasps, I had gone to see a show with my mom and was bored out of skull.
-But while I sat in the dark for two hours, I was forced to try to entertain myself and began daydreaming about the the plot for the film, it’s setting, characters and tone.
+It was the first short I had ever written and so my other screenwriting processes have been long and painstakingly tedious.
+In coming up with the idea for A Plague of Wasps, I had gone to see a show with my mom and was bored out of my skull.
+But while I sat in the dark for two hours, I was forced to try to entertain myself and began daydreaming about the plot of the film, its setting, characters, and tone.
 When I got home that night, because I had spent so much time with the idea, I was able to write the entire first draft in an hour.
 Thank God for boring theater and the notes app.

 What’s the last film you watched?